 Filmography: [ Actor | Writer ]

-Biography: Philip Edward Hartmann was born on September 24, 1948 in Brantford, Ontario.
-He was born "Hartmann" but later dropped the second "n".
-As the son of Rupert and Doris Hartmann, Phil was a very caring and sensitive person and was described as "very sweet and kind of quiet."
-Although he was born in Canada, the family left when Phil was young and he spent the majority of his childhood in Connecticut and Southern California.
-He originally studied Graphic Design at California State University and designed album covers for such bands as Crosby, Stills, Nash, and Young.
+Biography: Born in Canada, Phil's family moved to the United States when he was ten years old, and he spent the remainder of his childhood in Connecticut and Southern California.
+He originally studied graphic design at California State University and designed album covers for such bands as Crosby, Stills, Nash, and Young.
 In 1975, Phil joined the comedy troupe The Groundlings in California, and realized that he had a knack for comedy.
 The Groundlings is where he met Paul Reubens, who became a best friend throughout his entire career.
-Together, they created the character, "Pee Wee Herman."
+Together, they created the character Pee-wee Herman.
 Phil also met friend Jon Lovitz while with The Groundlings.
 In 1986, Phil joined the cast of "Saturday Night Live" and became an instant favorite.
 He was on the show for eight seasons, which was the record he and Kevin Nealon shared until Tim Meadows later broke it.
-In 1995, Phil left SNL and went to star in the critically acclaimed show, "Newsradio" in which he portrayed the cocky, arrogant, radio host Bill McNeal.
+In 1995, Phil left SNL and went on to star in the critically acclaimed show, "NewsRadio," in which he portrayed the cocky, arrogant radio host Bill McNeal.
 Phil also starred in movies including "Houseguest", "Jingle All The Way", "Greedy" and "Small Soldiers."

 Voices She Does: Milhouse Van Houten, Rod Flanders, Jimbo Jones, Janey Powell, Sarah Wiggum, and others